knoxjeffrey/knoxjeffrey.github.io/_posts/2015-10-07-rails-api-with-authentication.markdown

       "full_name": "Jeff Knox"
     }

+You can also check this out from the browser by simply typing ```http://localhost:3000/api/v1/users/sync?access_token=fe087c17dd15a84b3c939fbbbd1bbfd196d7ea28cfafbf1d6f15a6c74822ef30``` and you will see the json response.

 Excellent, I've got the basics of a working API and that's as far as I have gone so far.
 A lot of the concepts in this very pretty foreign to me so I had to do quite a bit of reading to better understand it.
 I'd really appreciate any feedback to let me know if I've made any glaring errors and especially some help with the CSRF issue I mentioned earlier.